clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Avoid long noun phrases
 ***********************

-Noun phrases - a noun and everything that describe or modify it - can be difficult to understand.
+Noun phrases (a noun and other words that describe or modify it) can be difficult to understand.
 Try to limit the number of modifiers in a noun phrase to two.